Michael-shannon/Michael-shannon/README.md

 🌱 I’m currently learning how the morpho-kinetic behaviour of Natural Killer (immune) cells correlates to their molecular dynamics during migration in differentiation from iPSCs.

-💞️ I’m looking to collaborate on all kinds of exciting imaging projects!

-📫 How to reach me: you can email me at mjs2399@cumc.columbia.edu or click the contact button above.
+📫 How to reach me: you can email me at mshannon@rockefeller.edu or click the contact button above.

 -----